haraldmayer/escvienna2026.com/README.md

 ## TODO

-- Submit to Google index
+### code and content

 - Add no-cookie web analytics
-- build links (eg reddits about ESC but also about chatGPT hacks)
 - add additional languages
+- allow markup inside of language file
+- add a "content regenerator" logic (rewrite the main content block based on current events)

+### other

+- Submit to Google index
+- link building (eg reddits about ESC but also about chatGPT hacks)